mike10004/virtualbox-auto/README.md

 (Replace `${VERSION}` with the appropriate string.)

-Specify that a VMs is to be automatically started and stopped by creating a file in the configuration directory `/etc/virtualbox-auto`.
+Specify that a VM is to be automatically started and stopped by creating a file in the configuration directory `/etc/virtualbox-auto`.
 See `CONFIG.md` for details, but as a quick tutorial, if you create a file named `/etc/virtualbox-auto/quickstart.auto` and populate it with text